mbaddeley/usdn-ng/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
+**NB: There should only be *ONE* msp430-gcc compiler in the path.
+The one you manually installed. *DO NOT INSTALL IT THROUGH APT-GET*.
+If there are two you need to remove the old one.**

 You are now ready move on to the next stage!
-If you haven't properly set it up to use the 20-bit mspgcc then it may not compile for some nodes (I think the Z1 uses this for example, but I might be wrong)!!!
+If you haven't properly set it up to use the 20-bit mspgcc then it may not compile for some nodes (I think the Z1 uses this for example)!!!

-The available targets I've tested in Cooja for uSDN-NG are:
+The available targets I've tested in Cooja for uSDN-NG are *cooja* and *z1*. **NB: The *cooja* target can only be compiled within Cooja itself.
+If you try to compile it through the terminal you'll get an error.**

 - TARGET=cooja
 - TARGET=z1